cptac3-cdap/cptac-galaxy/docs/execution.md

 ExampleStudy_Proteome.sample.txt
 ```

-## Start a new CPTAC3 CDAP AWS cluster
+## 3. Launch a new CPTAC3 CDAP Galaxy cluster on AWS
 1. Launch the cluster.
 NOTE that only one cluster with a given name may be used per AWS account.
 ```
 % cd $CPTAC_CDAP_ROOT